Binge eating disorder involves periods of excessive overeating. It often occurs with mental health conditions like depression or anxiety.

 It can also lead to further emotional challenges.
 The individual may experience a cycle of guilt in which they:

-- feel despair at being trapped in a binge
+- feel despair at being trapped

 - feel guilt